Listed buildings in Clayton-le-Dale

 Clayton-le-Dale is a civil parish in Ribble Valley, Lancashire, England.
 It contains five listed buildings that are recorded in the National Heritage List for England.
-Of these, one is at Grade II*, the middle grade, and the others are at Grade II, the lowest grade.
+One of these is at Grade II*, the middle grade, and the others are at Grade II, the lowest grade.
 The parish contains the village of Clayton-le-Dale and surrounding countryside.
 The listed buildings consist of houses, a former toll house, and a bridge.